WillTDA/WillTDA/README.md

 - **[Voxel](https://diamonddigital.dev/voxel-beta)** - Multi-purpose Discord Bot with an ever-growing number of features.
 (Now in beta-testing!)
 - **[EcoBot](https://dsc.gg/discord-ecobot)** - Discord economy bot that allows you to create server shops using roles as items.
+- **[DiamondLLM](https://chat.diamonddigital.dev/)** - A conversational AI chatbot fine-tuned from Meta's LLaMA 2 with quality close to that of ChatGPT.
 - **[Codeshare](https://codeshare.diamonddigital.dev/)** - A beautifully simplistic pastebin alternative, heavily focussed on ease-of-use and mobile-friendliness.
 - **[NPM Packages](https://www.npmjs.com/~willtda)** - There's quite a few, take a look!